Faith1Matara/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints all possible combination of two letters except oo
+ a script that prints a number with two decimal places